 Kasparek won’t be eligible for minor league free agency for another year.
-He will be eligible for the Rule 5 draft, but it’s hard to see any chance of him being selected.
-He’ll probably return to Altoona in 2014, but could see some time in AAA.
+He was eligible for the Rule 5 draft, but wasn’t selected.
+He’ll return to Altoona in 2014, but could see some time in AAA.

 |2014: Minor league contract|